vitorpbarbosa7/kedro/context/darwin/docs/source/index.rst

-.. partitioned documentation master file, created by sphinx-quickstart.
+.. darwin documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to project partitioned's API docs!
+Welcome to project darwin's API docs!
 =============================================

 .. toctree::